rcbops-cookbooks/keystone/README.md

 Description
 ===========

-Installs the OpenStack Identity Service (codename: keystone) from packages.
-Creates default user, tenant, and roles.
-Registers identity service, and identity endpoint.
+This cookbook installs the OpenStack Identity Service (codename: keystone) from packages, creating default user, tenant, and roles.
+It also registers the identity service and identity endpoint.

 http://keystone.openstack.org/